 If you’ve missed multiple mortgage payments and are facing foreclosure, the bank or lender won’t automatically offer a short sale.
 You need to prove that your situation merits a short sale, which typically involves providing documentation that proves you are indeed in dire straits (not the band) with no other viable options.
 And even if your situation fits, the bank or lender must still decide if your particular situation works for them financially.

 As the ailing homeowner, you’ll need to find a prospective buyer for your home.
-And as you already probably know, selling a home takes time, especially in today’s market.
+And as you already probably know, selling a home takes time.
 Couple that with the complicated process of assessing comparable sales in the area and the fact that the lender must decide if the price is right, and you’ll realize that things could take a while.

 Short Sales Are a Last Resort